OlekNadolice/Learning-Spring-Boot/readme.md

 - Small and stupid project to learn basic of spring boot.

-- I dont like having template engine in my project such as Thymeleaf I would prefer to have backend decoupled from frontend and just communicate throught REST API, so my next project is gonna be like that
+- I don't like having template engine in my project such as Thymeleaf I would prefer to have backend decoupled from frontend and just communicate throught REST API, so my next project is gonna be like that

-# Screenshots

-- Will add this later